 Lab 7: Moving the Camera#

 In the Lab 6: 3D Worlds we saw how we use transformations to build a 3D world, align the world to the camera position and project the view space onto the screen space.
 We also created a Camera class to contains methods to perform these calculations.
-The next step is to modify the Camera class to by able to move and direct the camera around the 3D world.
+The next step is to obtain keyboard and mouse input and modify the Camera class to be able to move and direct the camera around the 3D world.

 Task